 - Clues for cancer (see below), looking for paraneoplastic syndromes

 Common Examples of Bloodwork in Dogs

-What blood tests the veterinarian decides to run can vary widely, based on many factors including:
+What blood tests the veterinarian decides to run can vary widely, based on many factors, including:

 - Veterinarian preference

-- The tests that are available
+- The available tests

 - Symptoms your dog is having

 - Other health problems your dog may have